 Hiking Essentials

-Whenever you’re hiking along the coast or in temperate rainforest, it is essential that you’re wearing wool socks to avoid blisters and that you have a rain cover in your backpack.
+Whenever you’re hiking along the coast or in temperate rainforest, it is essential that you wear wool socks to avoid blisters and that you have a rain cover in your backpack.

 Check Out the Ten Essentials of Hiking

-Road trips are my FAVORITE way to travel and site see.
-The following list is a variety of tips for a successful Coastal Oregon Road Trip but can be applied to any roadtrip you may take!
+Road trips are my FAVORITE way to travel and sightseeing.
+The following list is a variety of tips for a successful Coastal Oregon Road Trip but can be applied to any road trip you may take!

 - Download the offline maps to the areas you’ll be traveling in.
 You never know when you’ll be without service.